BastionAI/bastionai.github.io/_posts/2025-07-14-how-llms-really-work.md

 The Transformer changed this by processing all words in the input text at the same time.
 It achieves this using a modular design composed of "blocks" that are stacked on top of each other, sometimes nearly 100 times.

-Below is an animated diagram breaking down the components of a single block.
-Click the "Start Animation" button to watch how information flows through the architecture.
+Below is a complete, animated diagram of a single block.
+Click the "Start Animation" button to watch a data vector (representing a single word) flow through the architecture and transform at each stage, with explanations provided in real-time.

 {% include components/interactive-transformer.html %}